 The only point which is not clear is whether a reward stay counts for the ‘first stay which doesn’t earn double points’ qualifier.
 I would guess that it does count, because the stay triggers an elite credit for status purposes.

-And remember that Hilton is still offering a status match
+Remember that Hilton is still offering a status match

 If you have top tier status with another hotel programme, Hilton Honors will give you a 90 day free trial of Hilton Diamond or Gold status.